TheArturthur/CoppermindScraper/Cosmere/17thshard.com.md

- by
 This article is about the fan site.
-For the cosmere-wide group of worldhoppers, see [[Seventeenth Shard\|Seventeenth Shard]].
+Para the cosmere-wide group of worldhoppers, ver [[Seventeenth Shard\|Seventeenth Shard]].
 The **17th Shard** is the official [[Brandon Sanderson\|Brandon Sanderson]] fansite dedicated to all of the works of fantasy author Brandon Sanderson.
 Founded by Eric Lake, Josh and Mi'chelle Walker as **Hoid's Compendium**, the site reopened in the summer of 2010 as the 17th Shard.
 The name was recommended by Brandon upon his discovery and blessing of the site.